 Turkey is seeking direct access to the Caspian Sea and is getting closer to its goal of becoming a hub for energy resources from the Caspian Sea to Europe.
-Turkey's increasing independence from Russian oil and gas imports, as well as its military and economic cooperation with Azerbaijan have improved Ankara's position in its negotiations with Moscow.
+In the light of the decoupling from Russian oil and gas, the EU will have an increasing interest in Azerbaijani hydrocarbons and a possible transcaspian link to buy gas from Central Asia.
+In this context Turkey will be even more important as a transit route for oil and gas to Europe.
+Turkey's military and economic cooperation with Azerbaijan have improved Ankara's position in its negotiations with Moscow.
 Countries such as Georgia and Ukraine will keep a close eye on players that can balance Russia's influence in the region in the future.
-Turkey has started to supply drones to Ukraine and is discussed in the region as a possible partner in confronting Russia if the USA withdraws further from the region and the EU remains unwilling to engage more on security issues.29
+Turkey supplies drones to Ukraine and is discussed in the region as a possible partner in confronting Russia if the US withdraws further from the region and the EU remains unwilling to engage more on security issues.
+But, the economic crisis in Turkey ahead of the 2023 elections and its ongoing demand for Russian resources shows the limits of Ankara's approach.

-Russia, Turkey and Iran have a common interest in building transit routes through the South Caucasus.
+Russia, Turkey, and Iran have a common interest in building transit routes through the South Caucasus.
 This opens up certain opportunities for rapprochement between Armenia and Turkey, and the possibility of open borders between both countries.
-In this context, Georgia is already playing a mediating role in the negotiations between both countries.
-Nonetheless, a precondition for an improvement in relations between Ankara and Yerevan remains normalization of relations between Armenia and Azerbaijan.
-While there is great potential for increased trade and connectivity and expectations are high following the war, without a real peace agreement there are also many remaining obstacles.30
+But for Turkey it will depend on the reaction of Baku, if it finalizes the border opening negotiations.
+Georgia is playing a mediating role in the negotiations between both countries.
+Nonetheless, a precondition for improvement in relations between Ankara and Yerevan remains normalization of relations between Armenia and Azerbaijan.
+While there is potential for increased trade and connectivity, and expectations are high following the war, without a real peace agreement there are also many remaining obstacles.30